hadoopt-technologies/hadoopt-technologies-odoo-mcp/README.md

 6. **Check for Duplicates**: When creating master data, always enable duplicate detection
 7. **Enable Multi-Company Filtering**: For multi-company environments, always specify company_id
 8. **Use Parallel Processing**: For CPU-intensive operations, utilize parallel processing
+9. **Manage Instance Connections**: For multi-instance setups, be explicit about which instance to use
+10. **Use Instance Context**: For temporary instance switching, use the instance context manager

 ## Troubleshooting